gateio/gateapi-java/docs/WalletApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         WalletApi apiInstance = new WalletApi(defaultClient);
         String currency = "BTC"; // String | Filter by currency.
-Return all currency records if not specified Long from = 1602120000L; // Long | Time range beginning, default to 7 days before current time Long to = 1602123600L; // Long | Time range ending, default to current time Integer limit = 100; // Integer | The maximum number of entries returned in the list is limited to 500 transactions.
+Return all currency records if not specified.
+        Long from = 1602120000L; // Long | Time range beginning, default to 7 days before current time.
+        Long to = 1602123600L; // Long | Time range ending, default to current time.
+        Integer limit = 100; // Integer | The maximum number of entries returned in the list is limited to 500 transactions.
-        Integer offset = 0; // Integer | List offset, starting from 0
+        Integer offset = 0; // Integer | List offset, starting from 0.
         try {
             List<DepositRecord> result = apiInstance.listDeposits()
                         .currency(currency)